 - You can email your notebook to your friends and colleagues

-While the handwriting recognition is a novel idea in practice it’s a lot slower to enter text this way than just to type it in with the keyboard (although this may be different if you’re using Asian languages with complex characters).
+While handwriting recognition is a novel idea in practice it’s a lot slower to enter text this way than just to type it in with the keyboard (although this may be different if you’re using Asian languages with complex characters).
 Other than this it’s a great app and I can see it being especially helpful for annotating imported pictures and doing quick sketches.

-It’s nice to see MUJI extending its design philosophy into the digital environment without just trying to plug its physical products but all the apps have shortcomings which need to be addressed in later versions.
-MUJI Notebook is definitely the best and the most useful of the bunch, hence the price-tag, but it will be interesting to see how it fares against similar apps already in the iTunes App Store.
+It’s nice to see MUJI extending its design philosophy into the digital environment without just trying to plug its physical products but all the apps have shortcomings that need to be addressed in later versions.
+MUJI Notebook is definitely the best and the most useful of the bunch, hence the price tag, but it will be interesting to see how it fares against similar apps already in the iTunes App Store.
 Hopefully, they will continue to improve them and make an English version of the catalogue app.